 — 1 1/2 tbsp. baby oil (I used scented baby oil so that I could save money on extra scent.
 You can also use plain baby oil and scent it with 5-10 drops of scented oil, if you prefer– I found that a great mix of quality and affordability for soap scents was P&J Trading here.
 They have a huge variety of scents at an affordable price, as well as excellent customer service.
 You can mix and match scents to create your own flavor combos, too, which is super fun!)

 A few squirts of water from a spray bottle (if you add too much water it ruins the bath bombs, so applying the water with a spray bottle helps you to add water in tiny amounts)

-Gloves (optional) and bath bomb molds (I found cheapie plastic molds at Hobby Lobby for $1.50, but I had much better luck with the metal ones from Amazon here, for about $7, if you want to make Bath Bombs multiple times.
+Gloves (optional) and bath bomb molds (I found cheapie plastic molds at Hobby Lobby for $1.50, but I had much better luck with the metal ones from Amazon here, if you want to make Bath Bombs multiple times.
 I just found that the metal circles held up better in the long run.).